Mechanical Engineering Technician and Shop Manager (IRC14227 )

 The mechanical engineering technician and shop manager is responsible for the management and operations of the all Mechanical Engineering laboratories, the engineering shop, and the Industrial and Systems Engineering Laboratories.
 Trains and supervises engineering students and student shop assistants in safe and efficient operations of machines, tools, work spaces, and software.
 Proactively manages, maintains, installs, improves, and repairs machinery, tools, and associated items.
 Develops, implements, and monitors safe and efficient shop procedures that meet internal and external regulations on a continual basis.
 Works closely with faculty and staff on training, operations, improvements, safety, and procedures.
 Assists with design projects from students and faculty.

-For staff openings within the University please check the link below:
+For further details on this Manager (IRC14227) opening and others within the University please check the link below:

 Tenure-Track Faculty Positions:

 We have no openings at this time.